-A condensed version of A Journey Through Broken Dreams
+Watch the Journey Through Broken Dreams Film

-Watch the Film
+Watch the Full Film

 Our Feelings on the Film

 Given the subject matter, filming days were long and intense, and were preceded by some stress.
 How would our story be treated?
 Would it be turned into some sappy, syrupy sob story with a rainbow at the end?
-At one stage I joked to Merryn, ‘If they put violin music in the background, the contract is off.’
+At one stage I joked to Merryn, “If they put violin music in the background, the contract is off.”

 Many of our fears were set aside when the Day of Discovery team arrived in Oxford.
 We quickly realised with Tim, Tyler, Leah and Julie we were in good hands: professional hands that were capturing some beautiful footage; hands that would treat our story truthfully without trying to tie it all up with some faux happy ending, but still show the surprising hope that’s found in it.